Back

 Students will continue to be provided with scratch paper for planning and calculations, as well as a printed reference information booklet (reference information will also be available through Bluebook).

-Will there be new practice exams and AP Classroom resources for the revised AP Statistics course and exam?
+Are there new practice exams and AP Classroom resources for the revised AP Statistics course and exam?

 Yes.
-One new practice exam will be available in summer 2026.
+One new practice exam is now available in AP Classroom.
 We’ll update other AP Classroom resources throughout the 2026-27 school year.

-What professional learning opportunities will be available to help AP Statistics teachers prepare for the revised course?
+What professional learning opportunities are available to help AP Statistics teachers prepare for the revised course?

-Teachers preparing to teach the revised course can attend an AP Summer Institute in summer 2026.
-Eligible teachers can request an AP participant grant to cover the cost of APSI tuition.
-Grant requests will be accepted through June 2026 or until all grants have been distributed.
-Teachers can also participate in professional learning throughout the 2026-27 school year for ongoing support.
+Teachers preparing to teach the revised course can attend an AP Summer Institute in summer 2026 as well as professional learning opportunities throughout the 2026-27 school year.

 Will the textbooks teachers currently use for AP Statistics work with the revised course?